Tech stocks sink again, Nasdaq has worst month since 2008

 Much of the anxiety on Wall Street in April has centered around how quickly the Fed will raise its benchmark interest rate and whether an aggressive series of hikes will crimp economic growth.
 The chair of the Fed has indicated the central bank may raise short-term interest rates by double the usual amount at upcoming meetings, starting next week.
 It has already raised its key overnight rate once, the first such increase since 2018, and Wall Street is expecting several big increases over the coming months.

 Investors spent much of April shifting money away from Big Tech companies, whose stock values benefit from low interest rates, to areas considered less risky.
-The S&P 500's consumer staples sector, which includes many household and personal goods makers, is on track to be the only sector in the benchmark index to make gains in April.
+The S&P 500's consumer staples sector, which includes many household and personal goods makers, was the only sector in the benchmark index to make gains in April.
 Other safe-play sectors, such as utilities, held up better than the broader market, while technology and communications stocks are among the biggest losers.